You are not the expert.

 Honor their choice

-People tend to resist violence, which sometimes means staying in an unhealthy relationship.
-Leaving doesn’t always make the violence stop, so staying is a choice too.
+People tend to resist abuse, which sometimes means staying in an unhealthy relationship.
+Leaving doesn’t always make the abuse stop, so staying is a choice too.

 Taylor and Dave